Israel: President vows support for UAE amid Houthi attack | DW | 30.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-During a landmark trip to the United Arab Emirates, Israeli President Isaac Herzog decried recent attacks on Abu Dhabi claimed by Houthi rebels.
-The UAE said it had intercepted a Houthi missile during his visit.
+During a landmark trip to the United Arab Emirates, Israeli President Isaac Herzog decried attacks on Abu Dhabi claimed by Houthi rebels.
+The UAE said it intercepted a ballistic missile from the Houthis during the visit.

 Israeli President Isaac Herzog met with Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the de facto Emirati leader